Piratealgeria/GWS-VikingAlg/README.md

 # VIKING ALGERIA GWSLists
-Still on progress, and still learning to use GitHub if you can help, youre very well to.
+Still on progress, and still learning to use GitHub if you can help, youre very welcome to.

 Discord <https://discord.gg/mhj5XKp> <br>
 Odysee <https://odysee.com/@VikingAlgeria>